hainzl17/Javascript2019/README.md

 doment = Refers the web page
 getElementById{} = Access a specific HTML item by ID innerHTML = Access the text between two like tags
+How to make functions:
+function
+parseInt - turns strings into integers